6 tips to prevent weight gain

 "Getting enough good-quality sleep is important, as sleep deprivation can alter the hormones that regulate our appetite, which can cause us to eat more the next day," says Deepti.
 This can be a challenge for women during perimenopause and menopause as the hormonal changes during this life stage can also cause poor sleep and insomnia.

 We want to help you build better sleep habits and improve your overall wellbeing, so we've partnered with Sleepfit Solutions.
-Eligible members* can get a 20% discount on a 12-month subscription to the Sleepfit app, designed to improve sleep and overall wellbeing, identify sleep issues and give you access to personalised tools.
+Eligible members* can get a free 12-month subscription to the Sleepfit app, designed to improve sleep and overall wellbeing, identify sleep issues and give you access to personalised tools.

 Seasonal weight gain